 • 1.0 credits

-This course provides students the study of the principles of industrial robotics, their uses and applications, and proper operation through lecture and hands-on lab exercises.
+This is a condensed version of the Industrial Robotics Technician course, offering participants an introduction to the principles of industrial robotics, their uses and applications, and proper operation through both lectures and hands-on lab exercises.

 Course Hours: